seidelj/python-course/week8/README.md

 After this in depth review of the apply function, we created a new variable for our roster dataframe that determine whether an individual was in the top 50 percentile of their respective group (red or blue).

 We also started a new file `pandas_advanced.ipynd`.
 We read in a csv file via URL and demonstrated a handful of commands to get a birds eye view of a the data.
-We then created a custom function to create a new variable that would represent the fundemental value of an asset in a given market and round of a hypothetical experimental data set.
+We then created a custom function to create a new variable that would represent the fundemental value of an asset in a given market and round of a fictional data set from an experiment.